bbelderbos/bbelderbos.github.io/about.md

 > Move out of your comfort zone.
 You can only grow if you are willing to feel awkward and uncomfortable when you try something new. - Bryan Tracey

 > If you can dream it, then you can achieve it.
-You will get all you want in life if you help enough other people get what they want - Zig Ziglar
+You will get all you want in life if you help enough other people get what they want. - Zig Ziglar

+> Many a false step was made by standing still. – Fortune cookie